Counselling and therapy is provided by or supervised by a registered psychologist in London, Ontario

 When will I start to feel better?

 This can really vary from person to person, and even session to session.
 It’s important to know that some parts of the therapy process can be really, really hard.
 You may have a powerful, but uncomfortable, insight about yourself or the people in your life.
 You may finally face some things that you’ve been working really hard to avoid.
 You may start thinking about things in very different ways.
 You will also have moments in therapy when you feel awesome.
 You will make a change that feels incredible.
 You will acknowledge and value your strengths.
-I will be there to help you see things from a different perspective.
+We will be there to help you see things from a different perspective.
 Things that have confused you may finally start to make sense.
 You will feel heard and understood.